Donation received from the Panditarama Lumbini International Vipassana Meditation Centre for further work in Lumbini

 Charles Allen, author of Plain Tales from the Raj: images of British India in the twentieth century (1975), The Buddha and Dr Fuhrer: an archaeological scandal (2008) and The Prisoner of Kathmandu: Brian Hodgson in Nepal 1820-1823 (2015), summarises the political, scholarly and archaeological background to the AHRC-GCRF exhibition ‘Resilience within the Rubble: reconstructing the Kasthamandap and its past after the 2015 Nepal earthquake’.

 (14 Sep 2017) » More about Talk by Charles Allen

 Resilience within the Rubble: a photographic exhibition

-The Oriental Museum will be hosting a photographic exhibition based on the UNESCO Chair research in the Kathmandu Valley, and in particualr the Kasthamandap Temple.
+The Oriental Museum is hosting a photographic exhibition based on the UNESCO Chair research in the Kathmandu Valley, and in particular the Kasthamandap Temple.
 The exhibition runs from 29 September 2017 to 28 January 2018 at the Oriental Museum.

 (11 Sep 2017) » More about Resilience within the Rubble